 - Call your doctor right away if you take too much XALKORI.

 - Your doctor will check your blood and heart while you are taking XALKORI.

 - You should not drink grapefruit juice or eat grapefruit during your treatment with XALKORI.
 It may make the amount of XALKORI in your blood increase to a harmful level.

 - XALKORI can cause changes in your vision, dizziness, and tiredness.
-If you have these symptoms, use caution when driving a car, using machinery, or doing anything that needs you to be alert.
+If you have these symptoms avoid driving a car, using machinery, or doing anything that needs you to be alert.

 What are the possible side effects of XALKORI?

-- See "What is most important for me to know about XALKORI?"
+- See “What is the most important information I should know about XALKORI?”

 The most common side effects of XALKORI include: